Equivariant Elliptic Cohomology and Mapping Stacks

-Let us go back to the statement that we need to prove.
-By Lemma \ref{affopen}, the statement can be checked via the pointwise criterion given in Proposition \ref{proposition:pointwisecriterion2}.
-That is, we need to show that every map $f:E \to \mathbb{P}^n$ factors through some affine open subset $U \subset \mathbb{P}^n$.
-Note that to show this, it is enough to check a set-theoretic condition: namely that $f$ induces a constant map between the set of geometric points of $E$ and the set of geometric points of $\mathbb{P}^n$.
-Then it will be enough to choose as $U$ an affine open neighborhood of $f(p)$, where $p \in E$ is any geometric point: indeed, it is easy to see that $f$ will automatically factor through the inclusion $U \subset X$.
+By Lemma \ref{affopen}, the statement we need to prove can be checked via Proposition \ref{proposition:pointwisecriterion2}.
+That is, we need to show that every map $f:E_{K} \to \mathbb{P}^n$ factors through some affine open subset $U \subset \mathbb{P}^n$.
+To show this, it is enough to check the set-theoretic condition that $f$ induces a constant map between the set of geometric points of $E$ and the set of geometric points of $\mathbb{P}^n$.
+Then it will be enough to choose as $U$ an affine open neighbourhood of $f(p)$, where $p \in E$ is any geometric point.
 The fact that $f$ is constant on geometric points follows immediately from the fact that $f^*\cO(1) \simeq \cO_E$.
-Indeed the sections of $\cO_E$ are constants, and therefore do not distinguish points. \end{proof}
+Indeed, the sections of $\cO_E$ are constants, and therefore do not distinguish points. \end{proof}